pranscript/twitter-discord-embed-filtered-stream/README.md

 # Twitter-Discord Embed Filtered Stream Bot 🤖

  Monitors tweets and filters according to the rules set.
-Uses Twitter bearer token for authenticaion and discord webhook URL to post to a specific channel without getting access to others.
+Uses Twitter bearer token for authenticaion and discord webhook URL to post to a specific channel

 ## Features